Please update your browser.

 US Small businesses generated 21 percent of patents in the United States in 2015

-Business startup rates have decreased significantly over the last thirty years, as have business exit rates
+Business startup and exit rates have decreased significantly over the last thirty years

 A large share of small businesses are young businesses